The terrible loneliness of dogs

 With this training in place, you save your puppy from a huge amount of anxiety and help them develop a calmer and more confident temperament.
 For more general advice on how to help puppies become calmer as they grow, please click here.

 So here are 7 top tips for preventing or lessening your pup feeling the blues every time you walk out the door:

 1) Leaving your puppy for a little while

 All training should be based around positive reinforcement, where dogs are encouraged to associate a potentially difficult situation with something positive, such as a reward or a feeling of security and safety.

-The first stage is to get your puppy used to being alone for short periods of time, while you are still in the home.
+The first stage is to get your puppy used to being alone for short periods of time while you are still in the home.
 This will initially reassure the puppy that being alone is only temporary.

-Do not make a fuss of your puppy as you leave.
+Do not make a fuss about your puppy as you leave.
 This will not reassure them but only heighten their anxiety when not only does the attention come to an end, but you disappear completely.

 At first, only leave for around 5 minutes.
 Try to lengthen the periods of time the puppy is left alone by gradual extensions up to 15 minutes and then beyond.

 This could include picking up your keys and leaving the house briefly as your puppy’s confidence grows.
 Eventually, your puppy will get accustomed to this and use this time alone as an opportunity for a nice nap.